-Of these fats, only LA (and its other form ALA) is considered essential, but it is the longer chain EPA and DHA that are important for human metabolism.
+Of these fats, only LA (and its other form ALA3) is considered essential, but it is the longer chain Omega-3s: EPA and DHA, that are important for human metabolism.

-While EPA and DHA can be made from ALA, our bodies are not very efficient at this conversion (about 5 – 15%), so it is best to ensure you get all forms in your diet.
-4 The most common food sources include deep water fish, krill oil, seal oil, organ meats, and egg yolks from properly raised chickens.
-1
+While EPA and DHA can be made from ALA3, our bodies are not very efficient at this conversion (about 5 – 15%), so it is best to ensure you get all forms in your diet.
+4 The most common food sources include deep water fish, krill oil, organ meats, and egg yolks from properly raised chickens1 ; also seal oil.
+14

 Benefits of Omega-3 Fats